Jihad Council: Al-Kayim unit

 The al-Kayim unit is often linked to logistics and support, providing essential services such as transportation, supply distribution, and the maintenance of communication lines during military engagements.

 Unit 133

 Unit 133 is purportedly designated for operations abroad, focusing on international missions that may include planning and executing attacks, establishing sleeper cells, and gathering intelligence in various countries.

 Unit 3800

 Unit 3800 is allegedly responsible for coordinating and supporting pro-Iranian militias across the Middle East, particularly in conflict zones like Syria and Iraq.
 This unit is thought to be involved in the training and equipping of allied forces, sharing Hezbollah's expertise in guerilla warfare tactics and enhancing the capabilities of these proxies.

 Unit 127

-Unit 127 is Hezbollah's "aerial unit" (وحدة الجوية), is the group's specialized aerial unit, responsible for the development, production, and operational deployment of unmanned aerial vehicles (UAVs).
+Unit 127 is Hezbollah's "aerial unit" (وحدة الجوية), responsible for the development, production, and operational deployment of unmanned aerial vehicles (UAVs).
 The unit has emerged as a central player in Hezbollah’s military strategy, particularly in its ongoing conflict with Israel.

+Unit 121

+Unit 121 acts as Hezbollah's covert assassination team, operating under the direct authority of the group's Secretary-General.